MinaWagdi/UB-DT/README.md

 # UB-DT
+Uplift Bayesian Decision tree: Bayesian decision tree algorithm designed specifically for uplift modeling.

-This repository contains the code and supplementary results of a submitted paper to PAKDD conference.
+This repository contains the code and supplementary results of an accepted paper in the PAKDD conference.

 ## How to test a UB-DT ?